stronginteractions/website/content/about.md

 The podcast is intended for the wider EIC community, especially students.
 We would like to educate new members of our community on the science program of the EIC and discuss its unique role for nuclear physics and other fields of science.
 We also see this as an opportunity for learning how to better communicate the EIC science to the general public.

-**Strong Interactions** is created by Maria Żurek and Markus Diefenthaler under the auspices of the EIC User Group.
+**Strong Interactions** is created by Maria Żurek and Markus Diefenthaler, in collaboration with Azizah Mahmood, under the auspices of the EIC User Group.

 ## Maria Żurek